-Electronics Communications (Certificate T0904)
+Electronic Communications (Certificate N0973)

 Technology and Health Division

-Certificate T0904
+Certificate N0973

-In addition to courses in electronics fundamentals, the Electronics Communications certificate program encompasses the study of both wire-based and wireless forms of analog and digital communications systems.
+In addition to courses in electronics fundamentals, the Electronic Communications certificate program encompasses the study of both wire-based and wireless forms of analog and digital communications systems.
 Among the topics covered are amplitude and frequency modulation, multiplexing, antennas, transmission lines, and radio-wave propagation, as well as microwave systems, including radar and satellite operations, and computer networks.

 Required Courses